ur2136/COMSE6998_HW1/README.md

 3. Number of People - Number of people should be more than 0 and cannot be negative.

 4. Date of Reservation - We don't let people make reservations before the present date (like yesterday etc.).
-Some predefined validations are performed on user input because the user input is of type Amazon.DATE and in this case our custom validator is not invoked.
+Some predefined validations are performed on user input because the user input is of type AMAZON.Date and in this case our custom validator is not invoked.

 5. Time of Reservation - We don't let people make reservations before the current time.
-Some predefined validations are performed on user input because the user input is of type Amazon.TIME and in this case our custom validator is not invoked.
+Some predefined validations are performed on user input because the user input is of type AMAZON.Time and in this case our custom validator is not invoked.

-6. Email Address - We are performing a regex check in our custom validator, however some predefined validations are performed on user input because the user input is of type Amazon.EMAIL and in this case our custom validator is not invoked.
+6. Email Address - We are performing a regex check in our custom validator, however some predefined validations are performed on user input because the user input is of type AMAZON.EmailAddress and in this case our custom validator is not invoked.

 LF2 - This is used to fetch data from the SQS queue Q1, gets 3 random restaurant recommendations for the cuisine collected through conversation from ElasticSearch and DynamoDB and sends them over an email, using SES.